Saturday, May 14, 2022

 at Native American boarding schools.

 The remains of more than 500 children were discovered at burial sites across the U.S. as part of a wide-ranging investigation into the Indian boarding school system that systematically erased Indigenous culture from the early 1800s to around 1970.
-The real number of children whose bodies were dumped in the mass graves is expected to be much higher.
+The actual number of children whose bodies were dumped in the mass graves is expected to be much higher.

 Advocates have been cataloging atrocities on their own for decades and have long called for official federal recognition and documentation.
 Last year, Interior Secretary Deb Haaland, a citizen of the Pueblo of Laguna whose grandparents survived boarding schools, ordered a formal investigation to "uncover the truth about the loss of human life and the lasting consequences.

-The investigation explained that in 1803, President Thomas Jefferson told Congress that he wanted to create policies to separate Indian tribes from their land.
+The investigation explained that in 1803, President Thomas Jefferson told Congress he wanted to create policies to separate Indian tribes from their land.
 Children were 'coerced, induced, or compelled to enter the schools, many without their parents' consent.

 And again, on Friday, May 13, Jerry Coyne wrote a blog: